castle-engine/lynch/README.md

 - Right click to toggle mouse look.
 - Press F5 to make a screenshot.

+Download a ready compiled version (for Windows and Linux) from https://cat-astrophe-games.itch.io/lynch .

 Using [Castle Game Engine](https://castle-engine.io/).

 ## Screenshots